FeroxFoxxo/MQReawakened/SETUP.md

 SEVEN_Z_THREADS=1            # 7z CPU threads; 1 is conservative on memory
 ```

+### Client Version Behavior

+The system automatically detects and uses the best available client version:
+- **2014 client is always required** for server compilation (provides DLLs)
+- **Override client is automatically used for hosting** if present in the `ClientOverride` folder
+- **2014 client is used for hosting** if no override client is found
+- **No configuration needed** - the system chooses automatically based on folder structure

 Notes:

 - `SERVER_ADDRESS` should be the public name clients will reach (domain or IP).
 This is written into various config files and URLs the client consumes.
 - `FORCE_REBUILD=1` clears build output and cached data on next start.
 - `SEVEN_Z_THREADS=1` is recommended on low‑memory systems when extracting large caches.
+- **Client version selection is automatic**: The system will use override client for hosting if available, otherwise fall back to 2014 client.

 ## Start the server (Docker Compose)